fsnotify/fsnotify/README.md

     fs.inotify.max_user_instances=256

 ### Windows
-The Windows backend uses `ReadDirectoryChangesW`, which reports changes inside a watched directory and never reports changes to the watched directory itself.
-With a recursive watch, however, you may see `Write` events on intermediate directories: on an NTFS-backed volume, creating, renaming, or removing a child entry updates the containing directory's last-write time, and because the backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` on files, that update is surfaced as a `Write` on the directory that contains the changed entry.
+With a recursive watch, the Windows backend may emit `Write` events on intermediate directories: on an NTFS-backed volume, creating, renaming, or removing a child entry updates the containing directory's last-write time, and because the backend requests `FILE_NOTIFY_CHANGE_LAST_WRITE` to support `Write` on files, that update is surfaced as a `Write` on the directory that contains the changed entry.

 This differs from inotify, where `Write` corresponds to file-content changes only. kqueue has similar "directory `Write` = directory contents changed"